docker-archive/classicswarm/docs/networking.md

 # Swarm and container networks

 Docker Swarm is fully compatible with Docker's networking features.
-This includes the multi-host networking feature which allows creation of custom container networks that span multiple Docker hosts.
+This includes the multi-host networking feature which allows the creation of custom container networks that span multiple Docker hosts.

 Before using Swarm with a custom network, read through the conceptual